hazenai/system-docs/docs/site-rules-specs.md

 # Site Rules Specification

-A configuration consists of 6 or 7 parameters depending on the requirements which are:
+A site configuration consists of 6 or 7 parameters depending on the requirements which are:

-1. Site Name (color coded red in above sample configuration)
+1. Site Name
 2. Constants
 3. States
 4. Zones